 If you’re on a tight budget, you’ll be happy to know that Missouri has lower than average property taxes and closing costs compared to the rest of the country.
 It also has no real estate transfer tax, which costs buyers in other states hundreds or even thousands of dollars depending on the price of their home.
 The Missouri Housing Development Commission offers a program called the Mortgage Credit Certificate that can help you save even more on your taxes.
 It gives eligible first-time homebuyers a tax credit equal to 25% of the mortgage interest they pay each year, significantly reducing their housing costs.

 The only downside of buying a home in Missouri is that homeowner’s insurance tends to be higher.
 Missouri is prone to tornadoes and has heavy winter snowstorms, so your premiums will likely cost more than they would in a state with less extreme weather.

 The final word

 Missouri is one of the most affordable places to live in the country, in large part due to its low-cost homes.
-Right now, interest rates are hovering just above the historic lows they reached in April, so it’s a great time to buy or refinance.
+Right now, interest rates are historically low, so it may be a great time to buy or refinance in this state.